luigisaetta/mcp-oci-integration/README.md

 For **Select AI** configuration, see [here](./configure_select_ai.md)

 ## OCI Consumption Analysis
-Another use case demonstrated in this set of demos is leveraging an AI Assistant powered by MCP servers to analyze the **OCI tenant consumption** in a natural and interactive way.
+Another use-case demonstrated in this set of demos is leveraging an AI Assistant powered by MCP servers to analyze the **OCI tenant consumption** in a natural and interactive way.

 Using the [MCP Consumption Server](./mcp_consumption.py), you can explore various dimensions of consumption and ask questions such as:
 * List the top 10 services by total amount for a given period (start_date, end_date).